sanjothebay/Team_Profile_Generator/README.md

 npm run test To run t he tests
 ```
 * The App is Using the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based
-on their role
+on their role with the company.
-with the company.
-For instance, an intern may provide their school, whereas an engineer may provide their GitHub username.

 * The App Creates a command-line application that dynamically generates a professional `team.html` file from a user's input using the
 [Inquirer package](https://www.npmjs.com/package/inquirer).